vishvAsa/sanskrit/vyAkaraNam/goldman/01_Phonology.md

 (-V-A) (-V+A) (+V-A) (+V+A] The varga-s then are: (with vowel "a" to permit articulation)

--V-A -V+A +V-A +V+A NASAL 1. kanthya ka kha ga gha na 2. tālavya ca cha ja jha ña 3. mūrdhanya ţa ţha da dha ņa 4. dantya ta t ha da dha na 5. oșthya . pa pha ba bha ma Most of these sounds occur in some environments in the various dialects of English.
+-V-A -V+A +V-A +V+A NASAL
+1. kanthya ka kha ga gha ṅa
+2. tālavya ca cha ja jha ña
+3. mūrdhanya ţa ţha da dha ņa
+4. dantya ta t ha da dha na
+5. oșthya . pa pha ba bha ma

+Most of these sounds occur in some environments in the various dialects of English.
 Thus, for example, most English speakers habitually use a somewhat retroflex "t" and "d."
-Others use a more dental "t" and "d," but since no one English dialect is apt to use both (i.e., make a distinction), some care is required in learning to distinguish, both in hearing and speaking, the two different series.
-(See 1.186.1.c-d for pronunciation.)
-The other major problem that English speakers are likely to encounter with the sparsa-sounds arises from the juxtaposition of the phenomena of voicing and aspiration.
-English speakers maintain distinctions of aspiration and non-aspiration, but these distinctions are intimately related to the question of voicing and position.
+Others use a more dental "t" and "d," but since no one English dialect is apt to use both (i.e., make a distinction), some care is required in learning to distinguish, both in hearing and speaking, the two different series.+++(5)+++ (See 1.186.1.c-d for pronunciation.)
+The other major problem that English speakers are likely to encounter with the sparsa-sounds arises from the juxtaposition of the phenomena of voicing and aspiration.+++(5)+++ English speakers maintain distinctions of aspiration and non-aspiration, but these distinctions are intimately related to the question of voicing and position.
 Thus, for example, non-voiced stops (sparśa-s) in English are generally aspirated when in word-initial position,

 1.11